sgreenl5/Photo-Filters-via-Pixel-Manipulation/README.md

 A collection of scripts using structs to read in an input pnm file and produce a manipulated output pnm image using pixel manipulation.

-This is the final project for the Computer Science course C/C++ and Unix.
-It takes an input pnm file, in this case our UO Logo, and performs a series of actions on the photo.
+This project takes an input pnm file, in this case our UO Logo, and performs a series of actions on the photo.
 The filters are predetermined in the main3G.c file, and include:

-Mirror
+Mirror,
-Greyscale
+Greyscale,
-Rotate
+Rotate,
-Subtract
+Subtract,
-Blur
+Blur,
-Constant Color
+Constant Color,
-Right Left Concatinate
+Right Left Concatinate,
-Left Right Concatinate
+Left Right Concatinate,
-Top Bottom Concatinate
+Top Bottom Concatinate, and
 Shinker